 - Place chicken broth in a large pot and bring it to a boil.
-Add shredded chicken meat and corn.
+Add shredded chicken meat and cooked corn kernels.
 Allow it to come back to a boil.
 Lower heat and let it simmer for 5 minutes.

-- Add rice wine, salt, and pepper to taste.
-Combine cornstarch with 3 tbsp of water.
+- Add cooking wine, salt, and pepper to taste.
+Combine cornstarch with 3 tablespoon water.
 Pour into soup, stirring to thicken.

 - Lower heat and slowly pour beaten egg through fork tines.
 Gently stir and immediately turn off heat.
 Drizzle sesame oil into soup.